hr1shabh/blogs_ROR_server/README.md

 # README

-How to test the code using Postman:
+For testing code using Postman:

 * Users

 => Post -   http://127.0.0.1:3000/users    [For register]
 {
   "user": {